Daniel-KM/Omeka-S-module-Log/README.md

 The logs can be saved in an external database.
 To config it, add a file `database-log.ini` beside the main `database.ini` of Omeka S, with its params, and the params of the table inside `config['logger']['options']['writers']['db']['options']`.
-Warning: for technical reasons, Omeka use `dbname` and `user`, but Zend uses `database` and `username`:
+Warning: for technical reasons, Omeka use `dbname` and `user`, but Laminas uses `database` and `username`:

 ```ini